Melissa M Peterson

 Biography

-Peterson previously served as an associate director for KU TRIO Supportive Educational Services & STEM, and assisted the Haskell/KU Exchange Program in the KU Office of Diversity & Equity.
+Peterson previously served as Director of Tribal Relations, and prior to that role, she served as an associate director for KU TRIO Supportive Educational Services & STEM, and assisted the Haskell/KU Exchange Program in the KU Office of Diversity & Equity.
 Before working at KU, Peterson served as head coach of the Haskell Indian Nations University volleyball team and later assisted the Diabetes Education in Tribal Schools grant at Haskell.